 13. Art projects

 Include one of your beautiful art projects (or a photocopy) in your time capsule.
-You could also include a poem, essay you wrote, or even a science project.
+You could also gather your art supplies or pick up an art kit from Amazon and make a special piece for the time capsule.
+You can even include a poem, essay you wrote, or a science project as well.

 14. A keepsake from your last birthday party